cp90-pixel/Synthax/README.md

       throw err;
     }

-    // Now that fs is setup, tell Bramble which root dir to mount
+    // Now that fs is setup, tell Synthax which root dir to mount
     // and which file within that root to open on startup.
-    Bramble.mount("/project", "index.html");
+    Synthax.mount("/project", "index.html");
   });
 });
 ```

-## Bramble Instance Getters
+## Synthax Instance Getters

 Once the Bramble instance is created (e.g., via `ready` event or `Bramble.mount()` callback),
 a number of read-only getters are available in order to access state information in the Bramble editor: